 - 1. The Director-General shall determine, on the basis of the information received, in particular from the State(s) Party(ies) within whose territory(ies) an event is occurring, whether an event constitutes a public health emergency of international concern, including, when appropriate, a pandemic emergency, in accordance with the criteria and the procedure set out in these Regulations. - 2.
 If the Director-General considers, based on an assessment under these Regulations, that a public health emergency of international concern is occurring, the Director-General shall consult with the State(s) Party(ies) in whose territory(ies) the event is occurring arises regarding this preliminary determination.
-If the Director-General and the State(s) Party(ies) are in agreement regarding this determination, the Director-General shall, in accordance with the procedure set forth in Article 49, seek the views of the Committee established under Article 48 (hereinafter the "Emergency Committee") on appropriate temporary recommendations.
+If the Director-General and the State(s) Party(ies) are in agreement regarding this determination, the Director-General shall, in accordance with the procedure set forth in Article 49, seek the views of the Committee established under Article 48 (hereinafter the "Emergency Committee") on appropriate temporary recommendations. - 3.
+If, following the consultation in paragraph 2 above, the Director-General and the State(s) Party(ies) in whose territory(ies) the event is occurring arises do not come to a consensus within 48 hours on whether the event constitutes a public health emergency of international concern a determination shall be made in accordance with the procedure set forth in Article 49. - 4.
+In determining whether an event constitutes a public health emergency of international concern, the Director-General shall consider: - (a) information provided by the State(s) Party(ies); - (b) the decision instrument contained in Annex 2; - (c) the advice of the Emergency Committee; - (d) scientific principles as well as the available scientific evidence and other relevant information; and - (e) an assessment of the risk to human health, of the risk of international spread of disease and of the risk of interference with international traffic.

-- 3. If, following the consultation in paragraph 2 above, the Director-General and the State(s) Party(ies) in whose territory(ies) the event is occurring arises do not come to a consensus within 48 hours on whether the event constitutes a public health emergency of international concern, a determination shall be made in accordance with the procedure set forth in Article 49. - 4.
-In determining whether an event constitutes a public health emergency of international concern, including, when appropriate, a pandemic emergency, the Director-General shall consider: - (a) information provided by the State(s) Party(ies); - (b) the decision instrument contained in Annex 2; - (c) the advice of the Emergency Committee; - (d) scientific principles as well as the available scientific evidence and other relevant information; and - (e) an assessment of the risk to human health, of the risk of international spread of disease and of the risk of interference with international traffic. - 4 bis.
-If the Director-General determines that an event constitutes a public health emergency of international concern, the Director-General shall further determine, having considered the matters contained in paragraph 4, whether the public health emergency of international concern also constitutes a pandemic emergency. - 5.
-If the Director-General, having considered the matters contained in subparagraphs (a), (c), (d) and (e) of paragraph 4 of this Article, and following consultations with the State(s) Party(ies) within whose territory(ies) the a public health emergency of international concern, including a pandemic emergency, has occurred, considers that a public health emergency of international concern, including a pandemic emergency, has ended, because it no longer meets the relevant definition in Article 1, the Director-General shall take a decision in accordance with the procedure set out in Article 49.
+4bis.
+If the Director-General determines, in accordance with paragraph 4, that an event constitutes a public health emergency of international concern, he or she shall also determine, having considered the matters contained in sub-paragraphs a) through e) of paragraph 4, whether the public health emergency of international concerned also constitutes a pandemic emergency.